minnowlab/cast_about_for/README.md

   # ...
 end
 ```
-OR you want to alias of the 'name' column
+Or you want to alias of the 'name' argument in params

 ``` ruby
 # params = { nick_name: "iPhone"}